nickydonna/fantastic-octo-happiness/README.md

 Also in the LOAD_TRACKS, we have to be sure about uniqueness, we use **Lodash** to make it simpler in both cases, but in the Normalized one we could use and **ES6 Set** (like this `Array.from(new Set(array));`), that we couldn't use in the not normalized one.

 There are a lot of better examples, like when searching for a **given track by id**, or updating nested objects (when normalizing we would split the data in two reducers or properties)

-# Missing

-This sections explains what things are missing from the application

-## Testing

-There are only simple test for showing the components, but the app has no **Interaction Tests**